georgerichardson/data_science_glossary/readme.md

 ## Contribute

 There are many aspects of data science.
 Help covering them is greatly appreciated!
 If you would like to add a new term or section, or think an existing description can be modified, the please submit a pull request, or file an issue with a suggestion or question.
+If you are adding a new item, please only add one item per pull request.

 ### Contribution Guidelines